June 18th 2014

 Greetings, traveler, there are millions of sights to see in the universe.
 The team at THE OBSERVIST is here to make sure you get the best traveling experience possible.

 The third planet in Stanton carries an ironic distinction with it.
-The planet was sold to fund the Synthworld, yet the planet has been transformed into, at least on the surface, a synthetic world.
-Taking a page from the Xi’An approach to geoplanning, ArcCorp sculpted, zoned and built upon the primary landmasses to maximize their earning potential.
-They will rent office, factory or production space to anyone who has the Credits to pay.
+The planet was sold to fund the Synthworld, yet it has been transformed into, at least on the surface, a synthetic world.
+Taking a page from the Xi’an approach to geoplanning, ArcCorp sculpted, zoned, and built upon the primary landmasses to maximize their earning potential.
+They will rent office, factory, or production space to anyone with the credits to pay.

-Even though an overwhelming portion is covered in the unending Sprawl, there are only a handful of places to land for travelers making their way through the system.
+Even though an overwhelming portion of the planet is covered in unending sprawl, there are only a handful of “Areas” travelers are allowed to land.
 Of those, one has become the most trafficked:

 Here at THE OBSERVIST, we’d normally start our segments by describing the approach in the hopes of igniting your imagination about why this spot is the place to land on the surface.

-CUBBY BLAST has all the hallmarks of a basic weapons shop: inventory on display, options to install purchases on your ship, the occasional sale, but it’s the man behind the register who sets this store apart from the pack.
+Of course, Area18 features more than spectacular views, tasty treats, and a constant hum of Humanity.
+If you’re low on supplies or looking for upgrades, you can check out any number of familiar stores: CenterMass, Dumper’s Depot, Casaba, and Astro Armada.
+But those shops can be found almost anywhere in the Empire.
+Only Area18 has CUBBY BLAST.
+The store has all the hallmarks of a basic weapons shop: inventory on display, options to install purchases on your ship, the occasional sale, but it’s the man behind the register who sets this store apart from the pack.
 A Cathcart expatriate, CLOR VEE brings a seemingly inexhaustible knowledge of his wares along with a hint of danger, as we’re sure that his familiarity comes from personal experience.